HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Methodology

-\textbf{Forward Diffusion Process.} Given a raw ECG signal $\mathbf{x} \in \mathbb{R}^{L \times C}$, where $L$ denotes the sampling length and $C$ the number of leads, we first apply preprocessing (including denoising and resampling) and select a representative signal segment $\mathbf{x} \in \mathbb{R}^{T \times C}$.
-This segment is divided into continuous, non-overlapping temporal patches and projected through a linear layer to obtain a patch embedding:
+\textbf{Forward Diffusion Process.} Given an acquired ECG signal, we denoise and resample it to obtain a representative segment $\mathbf{S}\in\mathbb{R}^{T\times C}$ (sequence length $T$, $C$ leads).
+We then partition $\mathbf{S}$ into contiguous, non-overlapping temporal patches and map them with a projection layer $\Psi$ to yield the corresponding patch embeddings: